anmonteiro/anmonteiro.github.io/_posts/2016-02-01-om-next-meets-devcards-the-full-reloadable-experience.md

 {% endhighlight %}

--  Require the `devcards-om-next` macros in your namespace along with Devcards itself:
+-  Require the `devcards-om-next` namespace, as well as the macros you intend to use:

 {% highlight clojure %}
 (ns my-ns.core
-  (:require-macros [devcards.core :as devcards :refer [defcard]]) (:require [devcards-om-next.core :as don :refer-macros [om-next-root defcard-om-next]]
+  (:require [devcards-om-next.core :as don
+             :refer-macros [om-next-root defcard-om-next]]
             [om.next :as om :refer-macros [defui]]))
 {% endhighlight %}